shojuro/JustSpeakMVP/VERCEL_ENV_SETUP.md

 - Environment variables starting with `NEXT_PUBLIC_` are exposed to the browser
 - Keep `SUPABASE_SERVICE_ROLE_KEY`, `JWT_SECRET`, and `ENCRYPTION_KEY` secret
 - Never commit `.env` files with real values to version control

+## Vercel Project Configuration

+**Important**: When importing this repository to Vercel:

+1. **GitHub Repository Selection**:
+   - Make sure you're selecting the correct repository path
+   - If your repo shows as `username/JustSpeakMVP/justspeakmvp`, select `username/JustSpeakMVP`
+   - The repository root should already contain the Next.js app

+2. **Root Directory Setting**:
+   - Leave the "Root Directory" field empty or set to "./"
+   - Do NOT set it to "justspeakmvp" if that's already your repo root

+3. **Framework Preset**:
+   - Vercel should auto-detect "Next.js"
+   - If not, manually select it

 ## Troubleshooting